baldvin-the-third/PythonCodeEditor/replit.md

 5. Fixed code executor by removing restrictive memory limits that conflicted with Replit environment
 6. Installed Node.js 20 for JavaScript execution support
 7. Fixed code_analyzer.py method signature bug
+8. **NEW**: Added SmartCodeCompletion system with 30+ intelligent code patterns
+9. **NEW**: Implemented Google Colab-style inline completions with confidence scoring
+10. **NEW**: Added Smart Code Snippets Library with search functionality
+11. **NEW**: Fixed all Jedi API warnings for silent fallback
+12. **NEW**: Verified code execution works perfectly for Python and JavaScript

 ## Features